lucas-im/license-manager-react/Readme.md

 ### A simple ORM webapp that can search and manage the clients and its license status

-#### Used django for back-end, sqlite3 for database,<br>react.js for front-end, redux for react.js status management,<br>react-bootstrap for user-interface, ...ect
+- Used django for back-end, sqlite3 for database,<br>
+- react.js for front-end, redux for react.js status management,<br>
+- react-bootstrap for user-interface, ...ect

 ### ``Work In Progress``

 ![](res/img.png)

-## How do i run this app?
+## How to run it?

-First, you need to clone this repository on your computer.
+Clone this repository on your computer.

 ```
 git clone https://github.com/Kooni-Boop/Django-React_License_Management_App
 ```

 Then, you need to run both back-end(django) and front-end(react.js) servers.
-<br>If you already have Docker installed, you can simply type following command in root folder to do it all at once.
+<br>If you already have Docker installed, you can type following command in root folder to skip further steps.

 ```
 docker-compose up